A complete list of capitals and capital transitions for Correlates of War state system members

 Details

 Kazakhstan renamed its capital for the state leader in 2019.
-These data retain the name of Astana.
-This will be changed in the event the software I use records this change.
+These data retain the name of Astana and successfully outlived the short-lived name of "Nur-Sultan".
+The city returned to its original name in 2022.

 The capitals data are not without some peculiarities.
 Prominently, Portugal transferred the Portuguese court from Lisbon to Rio de Janeiro from 1808 to 1821.
 This is recorded in the data.
 A knowledge of the inter-state conflict data will note there was no war or dispute between, say, Portugal and Spain (or Portugal and any other country) at any point during this time, but it does create some weirdness that would suggest a massive distance between two countries, like Portugal and Spain, that are otherwise land-contiguous.